DataverseLabs/pyinterpolate/paper/paper.md

 1. Read and prepare data.
 2. Analyze and test semivariance of points or areas.
-3. Create theoretical semivariogram or regularize one.
+3. Create theoretical semivariogram or regularize areal aggregated values.
-4. Build Kriging model.
+4. Build Kriging model and export output.
-5. Predict.

 We go through it point by point to demonstrate package capabilities.
 Breast cancer rates are taken from Incidence Rate Report for Pennsylvania by County [@cancerData].
 These are rates of all stages of a breast cancer in all races and all ages, mean for 2013-2017, Age-adjusted rates multiplied by 100,000.
 These rates are merged with Pennsylvania counties shapefile downloaded from the Pennsylvania Spatial Data Access portal [@pennSpatial].
 Population centroids are retrived from the Centers of Population for the 2010 Census Blocks [@popCensus].
 Breast cancer affects only females but for this example we include whole population for an area.
 Raw and transformed datasets are available in dedicated Github repository [@paperRepo].

 Our work is to perform Area-to-Point Poisson Kriging on this dataset and transform areal aggregates into population-specific blocks (points).
 This process requires two main steps: **semivariogram regularization** and **Poisson Kriging**.
-Those two steps are divided into five smaller steps.

-1. Read and prepare data.
+## 1. Read and prepare data

 ```python
 import numpy as np